 To re-execute a memoized function, you can clear the memoization cache by calling the

 .clear() method on the memoized function, as shown below.
-If memoization is persistent, this will clear all files in the cache folder.
-Otherwise, this will only clear the in-memory cache.
+This will clear the cache only for the next function call.

 @fnc.memoize(persistent=True, key='custom-key') def prime_below(x): print('Calculating the highest prime number below %d' % x) return next( dropwhile( lambda x: any(not x % i for i in range(x-1, 2, -1)), range(x-1, 0, -1) ) ) print(prime_below(1000)) print(prime_below(1000)) prime_below.clear() # Clear the cache print(prime_below(1000))